awasunyin/ramen-for-ethdenver/README.md

 As tribute to the producers of my learning content and (personal) continuous learning of smart contract development, there will be interfaces with existing ERC721 tokens.
 The idea is that, e.g., if ramen is delivered to Kitties, the Kitty will give you in return certain ingredients (freshly caught birds, fish, etc).
 And who knows, maybe if you feed the same kitty many times, the kitty wants to stay with you? (☆▽☆)

+## Challenges & Future Main Design Changes
+1. True randomness of keccak256
+2. The total gas price of every contract
+3. Check on probabilities, are those likelihoods actually correct?
+4. Create RamenCoin, an ERC20 token, as one of the payment methods for participating in the game